JimengShi/DL/README.md

 [https://www.coursera.org/specializations/deep-learning](https://www.coursera.org/specializations/deep-learning)

 ### Some notes about "Deep Learning Specialization" are uploaded.
 This can be called a huge project to summarize it.
-Please check out `00 Notes` folder.
+Please check out <font color=red>00 Notes</font> folder at first.

 ### Other folders are my assignments of this class, which consists of five courses.
 This special course consists of five courses:
-- Neural Networks and Deep Learning: Assignments 01, 02, 03, 04, 05
+1. Neural Networks and Deep Learning: **Assignments 01, 02, 03, 04, 05**
-- Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization: Assignments 06, 07, 08, 09, 10
+2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization: **Assignments 06, 07, 08, 09, 10**
-- Structuring Machine Learning Projects: No assignments
+3. Structuring Machine Learning Projects: **No assignments**
-- Convolutional Neural Networks: Assignments 11, 12, 13, 14, 15
+4. Convolutional Neural Networks: **Assignments 11, 12, 13, 14, 15**
-- Sequence Models: to be continued
+5. Sequence Models: **to be continued**

-**Neural Networks and Deep Learning**
+**1. Neural Networks and Deep Learning**

 In this course, you will learn the foundations of deep learning.
 When you finish this class, you will:
 - Understand the major technology trends driving Deep Learning